nzakas/understandinges6/manuscript/11-Promises.md

 });
 ```

+In this unchained version of the code, the result of `p1.then()` is stored in `p2`, and then `p2.then()` is called to add the final fulfillment handler.
 As you might have guessed, the call to `p2.then()` also returns a promise.
 This example just doesn't use that promise.

 ### Catching Errors